oluwabujadeakinjo/taskflow-api-guides/deployment/deployment.md

 # Deploying TaskFlow API to production

-Configure and deploy the TaskFlow API using Docker and PM2.
-This process ensures functionality by thorough error diagnosis and prevention.
+Configure and deploy the TaskFlow API to a production environment.
+This guide offers two alternative development pathways:
+- containerization using Docker
+- process management using PM2

 ## Prerequisites
+Before deploying, ensure your server has the following dependencies installed:
-* Linux server
+* Linux server (Ubuntu 22.04 LTS or similar)
 * Node.js 18+
-* Docker
+* Docker Engine
 * Git
 * Project Manager 2 (PM2)
 * PostgreSQL 14+
-* Environment variables configured
+* A configured `.env` file (see step 2)

 ## Step 1: Clone the repository
-Invoke Git and clone the repository:
+Clone the project repository from GitHub to your local server directory:

 ```Bash
 # Use the clone command to clone the repo from GitHub
 git clone https://github.com/example/taskflow-api.git
 ```

-## Step 2: Configure environment repository
+## Step 2: Configure environment variables
-TaskFlow API uses environment variables to manage sensitive configurations.
-Store them in a hidden file named `.env`.
+TaskFlow API uses environment variables to manage sensitive configurations (such as database credentials and application states.)
+Store these configurations in a secure `.env` file in the project root.

 ### Create the .env file
 Create a new file in the root directory of the project: